Questions? Call for Help Now

 For people with high-functioning addiction, recovery can be a far more complex process.
 Most of these individuals believe they have complete control over their substance use and fail to realize that they use drugs or alcohol compulsively.
 They tend to explain away their need to use drugs or alcohol at a given time and don’t realize they have a problem.

-Instead, they believe they are stronger or more resistant to addiction and don’t need help.
-Finding ways to intervene or bring up the topic of rehab may be tricky, but it is just as important for people with high-functioning addiction as it is for those with regular addiction patterns.
+Finding ways to intervene or bring up the topic of addiction treatment programs may be tricky, but it is just as important for people with high-functioning addiction to get help as it is for those with regular addiction patterns.
+If an addiction can be addressed before negative consequences start to affect their lives, it’s easier to experience a thorough recovery.

 If you suspect you or a loved one may be suffering from addiction, you should seek professional help immediately.
-A counselor or therapist may be able to help you get treatment for yourself or your loved one, as well as intervene when denial or lying makes the process of getting treatment more difficult.
+Professional addiction treatment can help intervene when denial or lying obstructs the process, and there are many addiction treatment options for individuals who feel like they can’t fully step away from their lives.

-Adelante Recovery Center offers free evaluations with a counselor, as well as access to detox, residential, and dual diagnosis treatment plans to help you on your journey to recovery.
-For more information about these programs and how to join, contact our team today at (949) 427-9099 to get the help you need.
+Adelante Recovery Center offers free evaluations with a counselor, as well as access to detox and dual diagnosis treatment plans to help you on your journey to recovery.
+For more information about these programs and how to join, contact our team today.

 Adelante Recovery is here for you 24/7.